Tutor-Jill/tutor-jill.github.io/index.md

 When asked what he thought of the lesson, M said “fantastic!”
 (Child, aged 9)

+## Philosophy for Children
+Jill is trained to SAPERE level 3 Philosophy for Children and can train teachers in the technique to level 1 in order that they can teach their classes with this method.

+### What is Philosophy for Children?

+P4C is a way of teaching that encourages higher order thinking skills through the development of questioning techniques.

+### Why is it so powerful?

+Personal Learning and Thinking Skills (PLTs) are developed Social and Emotional Literacy is developed (SEAL) Emotional Health and Wellbeing is developed
+Children learn a language and a way of communicating with others that is non- confrontational.
+It builds a community of enquiry.
+“It has been the most powerful training I have had and I have carried it forward to my new school.
+All my students will do it from the beginning of year 7”

+A. Wiseman, English teacher.

+### About Jill as a trainer

+‘ There were many excellent elements to this course, including well planned and executed exercises that reinforced a variety of important points in memorable ways.
+The pace and distribution of the materials was very good, too, as was the manner of engagement with the participants.’
+Sara Liptai November 2011

+Contact Jill for more information.
+Jill can introduce your staff to P4C in a staff meeting, train for a whole day introduction or take the staff through the 2 day level one course.
+P4C can be used in many different subject areas and is a powerful tool to develop students.
+One Headteacher felt it was essential to her school and that it worked best because all the staff were trained in the technique.

 ## About

 Jill Geddes has a Masters in History, a Post Graduate Certificate in Education (History and English) and a Post Graduate Certificate in Literacy and Dyslexia.
 In 2012 she gained the National Accreditation for Special Needs Co-Ordinators and a Post Graduate Certificate in Action Research from Cambridge University.
 She has been a teacher in secondary schools for 30 years, the last 10 in an inner London Secondary School.
 This has given her a deep understanding of the needs of a second language learner and tactics to help them with literacy.
 She has been a Head of History in 2 schools, teaching History successfully to A Level.
 In the academic year 2010-2011 she  tutored literacy on the government One to One scheme.
 She is now a Special Needs Co-ordinator in a primary school and a specialist dyslexia tutor.
 She also runs a successful Cub Scout group.
 This has given her excellent experience of students from the age of 5 years up to the age of 18.